 What if you don’t want to travel?

-However, as it stands currently (21st May), if you do you wish to travel but the flights are operating, you are not entitled to a refund.
-You should be able to change your travel dates, but if you cancel because you do not want to fly, that is seen as your own personal decision.
+If you do you wish to travel, but your flight is operating, you are not entitled to a refund, regardless of your health situation.
+You should be able to change your travel dates, but if you cancel because you do not want to fly, that is seen as your own personal decision and no refund will be due.

-If the government advice is still in place against non-essential travel, then you may be able to claim on your travel insurance.
+If the government advice is still in place against non-essential travel when you are due to travel, then you may be able to claim on your travel insurance.
 You will need to have had a policy taken out with travel disruption cover or government advice, before the advice came into effect.
+Note, the government have announced that travel restrictions will be eased to ‘green list’ countries by the July 20th, so the advice against non-essential travel may only be in place in selected countries where Covid-19 remains at high risk.

 Cruise lines & Tour Operators latest updates: